 The service includes:

-- Appointment of a sport specific panel of independent arbitrator(s)
+- Nomination and appointment of a sport specific panel of independent arbitrator(s)

 - Guidance and assistance in setting up and organising arbitration in accordance with our Arbitration Rules and using our standard Arbitration Agreement